-Residential Energy Efficiency Scheme (REES)
+Retailer Energy Efficiency Scheme (REES)

-The REES is an energy efficiency scheme that provides incentives for South Australian households and businesses to save energy.
-It does this through establishing obligations to be met by electricity and gas retailers.
+The Retailer Energy Efficiency Scheme (REES) is a South Australian Government energy efficiency scheme that provides incentives for South Australian households and businesses to save energy.
+It does this through establishing energy efficiency and audit targets to be met by electricity and gas retailers.

-As scheme administrator, the Commission will ensure that energy retailers comply with the REES.
-The Commission will also be responsible for reporting to the Minister for Energy annually on retailers' progress in achieving the required targets.
+The Regulations establish the Essential Services Commission of SA (the Commission) as the administrator of the REES.
+The Commission administers the scheme within the parameters defined by the policy framework to ensure that energy retailers comply with the REES.
+The Commission is also responsible for reporting to the Minister for Mineral Resources and Energy annually on retailers' progress in achieving the required targets.

 Any REES enquiries should be addressed to: email@example.com